-On December 27, 2023, the Company effected a 1-for-30 reverse stock split of its issued and outstanding shares of common stock (the "Reverse Stock Split").
+On December 27, 2023, we effected a 1-for-30 reverse stock split of its issued and outstanding shares of common stock (the "Reverse Stock Split").
 Pursuant to the Reverse Stock Split, every thirty (30) shares of issued and outstanding shares of common stock were combined into one (1) share of common stock.
-The Company did not issue fractional shares in connection with the Reverse Stock Split.
+We did not issue fractional shares in connection with the Reverse Stock Split.
 Stockholders who were otherwise entitled to fractional shares of common stock were instead entitled to receive a proportional cash payment.
 The number of shares of common stock issuable under our equity incentive plans and exercisable under the outstanding warrants were also proportionately adjusted.

-In connection with the Reverse Stock Split, there was no change to the number of shares authorized or in the par value per share of common stock of \$0.0001.
-Accordingly, all historical per share data, number of shares issued and outstanding, stock awards, and other common stock equivalents for the periods presented in the accompanying condensed consolidated financial statements and notes thereto have been adjusted retroactively, where applicable, to reflect the Reverse Stock Split.
+In connection with the Reverse Stock Split, there was no change to the shares authorized or in the par value per share of common stock of \$0.0001.
+Accordingly, unless we indicate otherwise, all historical per share data, number of shares issued and outstanding, stock awards, and other common stock equivalents for the periods presented in this Annual Report on Form 10-K have been adjusted retroactively, where applicable, to reflect the Reverse Stock Split.